rust-bakery/nom/README.md

 # Parsers written with nom

-Here is a list of known projects using nom:
+Here is a (non exhaustive) list of known projects using nom:

 - Text file formats:
   * [Ceph Crush](https://github.com/cholcombe973/crushtool)